North Iwo Jima

-North Iwo Jima (北硫黄島, Kita Iwōjima, "North Sulfur Island"), now officially North or Kita Iōtō (written with the same characters) and previously known as Santo or San Alessandro, Hooge Meeuwen Island (t'Hooge Meuwen Eylandt, "High Seagull Island"), and North Sulfur Island, is the northernmost member of Japan's Volcano Islands.
-Together with the Bonin Islands, the Volcanos form the Ogasawara Archipelago and Subprefecture.
-Together with the Bonins and Izu Islands, they form the Nanpo Islands, all formally organized as part of the Tokyo Metropolitan Government.
+North Iwo Jima (北硫黄島, Kita Iwōjima, "North Sulfur Island"), officially North or Kita Iōtō (written with the same characters) and previously known as Santo or San Alessandro, Hooge Meeuwen Island (t'Hooge Meuwen Eylandt, "High Seagull Island"), and North Sulfur Island, is the northernmost member of Japan's Volcano Islands.
+Together with the Bonin Islands, the Volcanos form the Ogasawara Archipelago and Ogasawara Subprefecture.
+Along with the Bonins and Izu Islands, they form the Nanpo Islands, formally organized as part of the Tokyo Metropolitan Government.
 North Iwo Jima is located 80 km north of Iwo Jima, 207 km SSW of Chichijima in the Bonins, and 1170 km south of Tokyo on Honshu.
-Previously inhabited by two Japanese villages from 1898 to 1944, it is current a desert island.
+Previously inhabited by two Japanese villages from 1898 to 1944, it has become a desert island.

 Geography

 The island consists of the heavily eroded peak of an active stratovolcano, which rises 792 m above sea level (804 m according to other sources).
 Having a volume of 3,338 km3, it is the largest volcano in Japan by volume.
 The peak is called Sakagi-ga-mine (榊ヶ峰), with another 665 m peak at Shimizu-ga-mine (清水峰).
 It has an area of 5.57 km2, and it has a shore length of 8.0 km.
 It is an uninhabited part of the municipality of Ogasawara.
 Its Japanese name was changed to Kita-Iōtō on 18 June 2007.
 The island forms part of the Kazan-retto islands Important Bird Area (IBA), designated by BirdLife International.